 We rely on a limited number of suppliers or, in some cases, sole suppliers, including Illumina Inc., or Illumina, for certain sequencers, reagents, blood tubes and other equipment, instruments and materials that we use in our laboratory operations.
-Purchases from this supplier accounted for approximately 25% and 35% of total vendor payments for the year ended December 31, 2021 and 2022, respectively.
-Amounts due to this supplier approximated \$0.9 million and \$8.2 million at December 31, 2021 and 2022, respectively.
+Purchases from this supplier accounted for approximately 25%, 35%, 38%, and 34% of total vendor payments for the year ended December 31, 2021 and 2022, and the nine months ended September 30, 2022 and 2023, respectively.
+Amounts due to this supplier approximated \$0.9 million, \$8.2 million, and \$11.6 million at December 31, 2021 and 2022, and September 30, 2023, respectively.
 An interruption in our laboratory operations could occur if we encounter delays or difficulties in securing these laboratory equipment, instruments or materials, and if we cannot then obtain an acceptable substitute.
 Any such interruption could significantly and adversely affect our business, financial condition and results of operations.

-We rely on Illumina or other sole or limited suppliers or termination or suspension of our relationships with them could materially and adversely impact our supply chain and laboratory operations of our diagnostic testing business and thus our ability to conduct our business and generate revenue.
+We rely on Illumina as the sole supplier of the sequencers and as the sole provider of maintenance and repair services for these sequencers.
+Any disruption in operations of Illumina or other sole or limited suppliers or termination or suspension of our relationships with them could materially and adversely impact our supply chain and laboratory operations of our diagnostic testing business and thus our ability to conduct our business and generate revenue.
 These limited or sole suppliers could engage in diverse types of businesses, including selling products in competition with us, and there can be no assurance that we can continue to receive required equipment, instruments or materials from them.